Introducing | Balthrop, Alabama

 What was your best ever gig?

-A couple summers ago we did a tour of the northeast, including an ill-fated jaunt into Canada that was thwarted by some overzealous border guards and our own naivety about international touring.
-On that same tour, we played a house party in Vermont, thrown by a woman we’d met only briefly and who knew next to nothing about our music.
-But she pulled out all the stops, inviting a town full of friends to camp out on her lawn while we played on her expansive front porch.
-At the end of the show, we decided to close with a song called ‘Explode’, a joyous celebration of the end of the world.
-As the song drew to its climactic conclusion, a huge array of fireworks started going off in the field behind the crowd.
-We were completely amazed and surprised.
-It was like a rock and roll dream come true.
-And no one got hurt!
+A couple summers ago, we did a tour of the northeast, including an ill-fated jaunt into Canada that was thwarted by overzealous border guards and our own naivety about international touring.
+During a stop in Vermont, we stumbled upon an unexpected conversation about nieuwe casino’s, sparked by one of the locals who had just returned from a trip to Europe and shared stories of their cutting-edge designs and innovative gaming features.
+That night, we played a house party thrown by a woman we’d only briefly met, who knew almost nothing about our music but went all out, inviting a town full of friends to camp on her lawn while we played on her sprawling front porch.
+At the end of the show, we decided to close with a song called ‘Explode,’ a joyous celebration of the end of the world.
+As the song reached its climactic conclusion, a huge array of fireworks lit up the field behind the crowd.
+It was like a rock-and-roll dream come true, and miraculously, no one got hurt!

 What inspires you?